 Professionally, Mrs. Carstens won the Disney Teacherrific Award for Elementary Programs twice and was recognized as a Teacher of the Year in Orange County, Florida.
 Hearing of the strength of Cobb County Schools, her family moved from Orlando to East Cobb in 2005.
 She began as a teacher at Shallowford Falls Elementary and also served as an Assistant Principal at both Sope Creek and Powers Ferry.
 She has given presentations at the national level while teaching in Japan and was a frequent speaker at educational trainings in both Florida and Georgia.
 She is passionate about creating an instructional program that provides students with every opportunity for their future success.
 This not only involves rigorous application of learning standards, but also opportunities to engage in problem-based learning inside STEAM curriculum.

 Mrs. Yates' career in education began over 20 years ago when she was a 3rd grade teacher and served as Dean of Instruction of an elementary school in Texas.
 In 2005, her family relocated to Georgia, and she taught 7th grade at Hightower Trail Middle School.
 After 2 years she was promoted to Assistant Principal at King Springs Elementary, followed by serving as Assistant Principal of Big Shanty Intermediate for the last 7 years.
 She received her Bachelor’s degree in Education from East Texas State University and a Master’s degree in Education with a Leadership Certification from Texas A&M – Commerce.

-She has been married to her college sweetheart, Cory, for 17 years and is blessed to have two wonderful children.
+She has been married to her college sweetheart, Cory, is blessed to have two wonderful children.
 Her true passion is doing the right thing for children daily and asking herself, “Did I make a difference in a child’s life today?”
 She has an open door policy and welcomes you at any time.